svveden/fctr/README.md

 ## Notes

 !!Folder names cannot exceed 250 chars, as Linux/OSX only allow folder names up to 255 chars!!
+!!-m mode will not move executables as they have no extension, any other files with the same name as the executable will also not be moved!!

 This program/script is entirely written in C and mainly exists for me to get to know git and repo cloning!